firefox-devtools/debugger/docs/maintainer.md

 git checkout --track <username>/<pr-branch>
 git pull --rebase # if you want to get new changes git push <username> <pr-branch>
-git push -f <username> <pr-branch>  # sadly you often need to push force
+git push -f <username> <pr-branch>  # sadly, you often need to push force
 ```

-Notes:
+#### Notes:

-* Don't worry about including `--force`, often it's inevitable if you're helping with a rebase.
+* Don't worry about including `--force`, it's often inevitable if you're helping with a rebase.
-* It's best to include your work as a separate commit so the contributor can easily see the patch.
+* It's best to include your work as a separate commit, so that the contributor can easily see the patch.

 [enhancements board]: https://github.com/firefox-devtools/debugger.html/projects/5
 [ship]: https://www.realartists.com